This article is part of the Technology Insight series, made possible with funding from Intel.

 We’ve come a long way since then.
 Take Supermicro’s SuperStorage systems.
 They support up to 32 flash-based drives, include a pair of redundant 1.6kW power supplies, can theoretically move data at a screaming 64 GB/s, and occupy as little as one rack unit (1U).
 Once Intel starts rolling out 32TB SSDs based on its 3D NAND technology, those Supermicro servers will condense 1PB of capacity into just 1U of space.

 The key is the Enterprise & Datacenter SSD Form Factor (EDSFF).
-The rack-shrinking specification has a solid foundation and a promising roadmap.
+The rack-shrinking specification provides a foundation as a building block for modern data centers and has a promising roadmap.
 In this piece, you’ll learn:

 - Why EDSFF is necessary and where 2.5″ form factors fall short

 - How EDSFF is being implemented today, including the E1.L and E1.S form factors

 - Where you can expect the standard to affect the thermal performance, power consumption, and serviceability of your servers

 - How EDSFF is expected to evolve over the next several years